Title: All Your Reasons

 The main body of the story takes place about seven months after the events in the Avengers.
 Goes AU after the Avengers (2012).
 There will be a bit of NCIS at the very beginning, but afterwards not much.

 I did follow the timeline of the Marvel Cinematic Universe, at least through the Avengers.
 After that, all bets are off.
 (So the dates given for Thor, Hulk, etc are all correct.)

 This is a sentinels/guides are known AU, and I use a lot of common tropes for the world building.
 Meaning, S&G Centers, spirit animals, Alphas, Primes, Prides, S&G Council, etc.

 All the mythology around the Verndari, Guardians and Defenders… that’s mine, but I’m willing to share.

 Inspiration thanks: to the many authors who created, developed and damn near perfected these tropes.
-Off the top of my head… Lady Ra, Keira Marcos, Ladyholder, Pollybywater, Neichan, Joan Z, Creed Cascade… there are so many I couldn’t possibly list them all, but each of them in their way made me want to write in the Sentinel.
+Off the top of my head… Lady Ra, Keira Marcos, Ladyholder, Pollybywater, Neichan, Creed Cascade… there are so many I couldn’t possibly list them all, but each of them in their way made me want to write in the Sentinel.

 eBook cover art: